carbon-language/carbon-lang/llvm/docs/CommandGuide/FileCheck.rst

 inputs in one file in a specific order.

 The ``match-filename`` file specifies the file that contains the patterns to match.
-The file to verify is always read from standard input.
+The file to verify is read from standard input unless the :option:`--input-file` option is used.

 OPTIONS
 -------